Photograph provided by the author.

 Against Disabled People

-Disabled people are four times as likely to be sexually assaulted compared to their nondisabled counterparts, according to a survey conducted by the U.S. Bureau of Justice.
-The same survey found that only 19% of sexual assaults against disabled people are reported, compared to 36% of those against nondisabled people.
-Disabled survivors are less likely to be believed due to ableist myths about their sexuality and autonomy.
+Disabled people are four times as likely to be sexually assaulted compared to their nondisabled counterparts, according to a survey conducted by the U.S. Department of Justice.
+The same survey found that less than 1 in 5 sexual assaults against disabled people are reported.
+Even when they do report, disabled survivors are often not believed, leaving them isolated and without essential support.